iceberg logo

 Key takeaways for successful cybersecurity team development

 Building an effective cybersecurity team for your mid-sized organization requires thoughtful planning, strategic hiring, and ongoing development.
-Focus on creating a balanced team with the right skills to address your specific security risks while fitting within your organizational culture.
+Focus on creating a balanced cybersecurity team with the right skills to address your specific security risks while fitting within your organizational culture.

 • Start with core roles based on your specific risk profile and industry